 I had fun playing it once by myself, and then again with my wife.
 This coure was on my wishlist for a year and half only because i knew i would play the other three courses in the area if I traveled to Lake Jackson.
 Park is well kept and I would definitely play again if in the area no matter what.
 The only real downside to Dunbar is the fact that holes 1-12 are all pretty much the same.
 Hole 13 begins the "back Nine" in my opinion.
 "Back SIX" for those who are picky.
 Definitely check this course out even if you are 50 miles away.
 I think that if you only play the same course or courses all the time you fool yourself into thinking that you are a good player.
 Travel, meet new people, and throw plastic till you die!

-Pros: This is the best course in this area and it is not even close to the other two in terms of caliber of the course.
+Pros: With the addition of Cornerstone Church, this course is apart of a one-two punch in terms of good courses being close together.
 The course is 18 holes on a huge piece of land with huge 100 ft tall beautiful trees and easily accessible from 288, maybe a third of a mile from the highway.

 The course is short so breaking par and aces are very plausible to happen if you are having trouble doing either.

 The back three or four holes play down and up a hill and next to water.
 It adds a little bit of variety to an other wise repetitive course.